lowmess/herohero/README.md

   --help        Show help                                              [boolean]
 ```

-## Ummm... why tho
+## Ummm... y tho

-idk sometimes I find it easier or quicker to design simple things in the browser. simple things like social media hero
+idk sometimes I find it easier or quicker to design simple things in the browser.
+Simple things like social media hero
-images, for example
+images, for example.